 So if you want to transfer this risk to a 3rd party, you can go for travel insurance by paying a small premium for it.
 Whereas, if you are ready to face all these problems and risks you can choose not to take a travel insurance.
 It’s all about choice I would say.

-I personally feel that when you are going on a long vacation, especially out of India, then a good travel insurance policy is must.
+I personally feel that when you are going on a long vacation, especially out of India, then a good travel insurance policy is a must.

-I hope you enjoyed the talk.
+Hope you enjoyed the audio show

 Do you have any comments on the talk?
 Do let us know in the comments section.